sayyam2002/Breast_Cancer_Detection/README.md

  * Objective: To accurately classify benign and malignant tumors based on features extracted from the dataset.
 ## Key Steps:
  * Data Preprocessing:
-   a.
-Handle missing values (if any).
+   - Handle missing values (if any).
-   b.
-Performing simple EDA
+   -  Performing simple EDA
-   c.
-Split data into training and testing sets.
+   - Split data into training and testing sets.

  * Model Training:
-   a.
-Train an SVC model on the training data.
+   - Train an SVC model on the training data.

  * Model Evaluation:
-   a.
-Evaluate the trained model's performance on the testing data using metrics such as accuracy, precision, recall, and F1-score.
+   - Evaluate the trained model's performance on the testing data using metrics such as accuracy, precision, recall, and F1-score.
-   b.
-Generate a confusion matrix to visualize the model's classification accuracy.
+   - Generate a confusion matrix to visualize the model's classification accuracy.